Adjunct EMDR For Focused Trauma Work

 What Does Certified Mean?

 EMDR-trained therapists have completed a foundational training in the model.
-Certified EMDR Therapists, like myself, have gone further—completing:
+Certified EMDR Therapists, like myself, have gone further and completed:

 At least 20 hours of consultation with an EMDRIA-Approved Consultant